Physicians for Women - Melius & Schurr

 Obstetricians & Gynecologists & Primary Care Physicians located in Madison, WI

 Pregnancy is a nine-month process full of questions, emotions, and anticipation.
-At Physicians for Women in Madison, Wisconsin, three board-certified obstetricians, and gynecologists, as well as three certified nurse midwives with The Madison Midwives, collaborate to help you through your pregnancy.
+At Physicians for Women in Madison, Wisconsin, our board-certified OB/GYNs, as well as our certified nurse midwives, collaborate to help you through your pregnancy.
 The team personalizes your prenatal care according to your needs and preferences.
 If you’ve taken a pregnancy test with positive results and need expert guidance through the coming months, don’t hesitate to call Physicians for Women or request an appointment online today.

 Pregnancy is the term used to describe the period in which a fetus develops inside a woman's womb or uterus.
 Pregnancy usually lasts about 40 weeks, or just over 9 months, as measured from the last menstrual period to delivery.
 The obstetricians and midwives at Physicians for Women and The Madison Midwives refer to three segments of pregnancy, called trimesters.
 In each trimester, directed labs and ultrasounds are performed to ensure you and your baby remain healthy.